gugod/redmine-gollum/README.md

 The project wiki repository will be named after the project identifier (not name) plus `.wiki.git` suffix.
 For example, `redgolf.wiki.git` is the repository name of the project `redgolf`.

+You can also go to project settings and set a custom git path for your wiki.
+The corresponding directory will be created when you go to a plugin tab.

 Be caution: